zohairnz/Crowdfunding_ETL/README.md

 Team Members
 Brandon, Judy, Nilusha, Zohair

-Tasks:
-Create the Category and Subcategory DataFrames
-Create the Campaign DataFrame
-Create the Contacts DataFrame
-Create the Crowdfunding Database

-We are given Excel data that we are asked to extract, transform, and load into a database.
-We used Python and Pandas
+In this project our team was tasked with building an ETL pipeline using Python and Pandas.
+We were provided CSV and Excel data that included crowdfunding campaign contribution information.
+We cleaned up the data in those files and uploaded the files into a Postgres database.
+The manipulations included renaming, reordering and dropping columns from the data.